Advanced Standing (BAPA) +

 Already working in the field?

 Fast-track your degree with advanced standing through our online Honours Bachelor of Police Studies degree offered on a part-time basis.
 Qualified first-class constables can receive advanced standing for 50 per cent of the program and up to an additional exemption of 25 per cent for postsecondary education.
-We welcome students from all over Canada and from a range of ranks and backgrounds including military police, RCMP, OPP and other policing agencies.
-See our brochure for more details.
+We welcome students from all over Canada and from a range of ranks and backgrounds including military police, Royal Canadian Mounted Police (RCMP), Ontario Provincial Police (OPP) and other policing agencies.

 What courses are included in the Honours Bachelor of Police Studies degree program?